 - Your eyebrow area is very sensitive.
 You could develop a rash, infection or razor burn after shaving.
 Or worse, you could cut yourself in a place that's not easy to hide.
 Not what you want to show up in your wedding pictures.

 - Eyebrows are stubbornly stubble-prone.
 Shaving removes hair right at skin level.
 You'd need to shave your eyebrows the night before or day of your wedding to be sure you don't have stubble.
 You don't want that in your pictures either.

 If you decide to shave off your brows for your wedding, you can always claim it's a tradition.
 Historically, brides in the Orient shaved their intensely alluring eyebrows for their weddings, rendering them unattractive to other men.

-For more on removing unwanted hair, see the links on the next page.
+For more on removing unwanted hair, see the links below.